uAtomicBoolean/typescript-project-template/README.md

-# typescript-config
+# typescript-base-project
-A simple typescript config using bun.
+A simple typescript project template with a rather radical eslint configuration.